What is pandemic influenza?

 - Fit-tested N95 respirators or more protective NIOSH-certified respirators for all workers.

-- Develop policies and procedures to ensure N95 respirators are fit-tested annually or if facial features change.
+- Policies and procedures to ensure N95 respirators are fit-tested annually or if facial features change.

-- All workers who are fit-tested with N95 respirators must carry identification indicating the type and size of respirator.
+All workers who are fit-tested with N95 respirators must carry identification indicating the type and size of respirator.
+Additionally, workers need to receive training on all aspects of PPE (putting on, wearing, removal, disposal, etc.).

-- A vaccine that provides good protection against a pandemic virus can only be produced after the virus appears.
-It could take several months or longer to develop and produce an effective vaccine.
+A vaccine that provides good protection against a pandemic virus can only be produced after the virus appears.
+It can take several months or longer to develop and produce an effective vaccine.

 Strategies for change